jonahmurphy/Whats-Here-To-GPRMC/README.md

 using tools which accepted only GPRMC sentences.

 **Note:** The only fields in the sentence that are soft-coded are the Latitude, Longitude, Date and Time.
-The code will be need to be updated to add the correct checksum etc if that is required.
+The code will be need to be updated to add the correct checksum etc if that is what you require.

 ![Whats Here To GPRMC Screenshot](https://github.com/murjay/Whats-Here-To-GPRMC/raw/master/doc/screenshot.png)